 COLUMBIA, Tenn.
-(WVLT) -- The man who offered $10,000 to bring Elizabeth Thomas home safe is speaking out.
+(WVLT) -- The man who offered $10,000 to bring Elizabeth Thomas home safe followed through on his promise.

 Photo courtesy of CBS

 When Tad Cummins was captured, his former co-worker Chandler Anderson was awakened by hundreds of text messages.
 Anderson said, "That's a good way to wake up."

 Anderson, who said Cummins is a narcissist, offered $10,000 to either Elizabeth Thomas or whoever would bring her home safely.
 Read that story here.
 Now, Anderson will be writing a check to Griffin Barry, who helped capture Cummins and recover missing 15-year-old Elizabeth Thomas.
 Barry befriended Cummins before calling the TBI.